Wall Street drifts as US inflation slows but remains hot

 Higher rates hurt the economy by making it more expensive for companies and households to borrow money, which forces them to cut back on spending.
 If rates go too high, it can cause a recession.
 They also drag down on prices for stocks and all kinds of other investments.

-Later Friday morning, another report will show how much inflation U.S. households are preparing for in upcoming years.
-That’s a key factor for the Fed, which says it wants to prevent a vicious cycle where households rush to make purchases before prices rise further.
+A separate report on Friday showed U.S. households are paring expectations a bit for inflation in the future.
+That's key for the Fed, which says it wants to prevent a vicious cycle where households rush to make purchases on fears prices will rise further.
 Such buying activity only fans inflation higher.

+Households are forecasting inflation of 4.6% in the year ahead, according to the survey by the University of Michigan.
+That's the lowest such reading in 15 months, though still well above where it was two years ago.
+Expectations for longer-run inflation remain stuck in the 2.9% to 3.1% range where they've been for 16 of the last 17 months, at 3%.

+Overall sentiment among consumers was also stronger than economists expected, according to the University of Michigan's preliminary reading.
+That's good news for the economy, which gets most of its strength from spending by such consumers.
+But it can also complicate the Fed's task.
+If such spending remains resilient, it could keep up the pressure on inflation.

 “The two most important questions for next year are how fast inflation will drop and how much will it need to drop for the Fed to stop tightening,” foreign-exchange strategists wrote in a BofA Global Research report.
 “We are concerned markets too optimistic on both.”